aragon/flock/teams/Vocdoni/August2019-January2020.md

-## I02 - Client Libraries
+## I02 - Client Componenets
-The goal of this work package is to create client applications for participating in voting processes.
+The goal of this work package is to create client reference applications for participating in voting processes.

 ### Components
-#### Petition App
+#### Client Libraries
-Mobile client application allowing users to digitally sign petitions.
+Client libraries allow for computing the LRS as well as the ZK-Snarks proof on a mobile device or on a web browser.

+They also include the necessary functionality to interact with the gateways end-points in order to fetch any necessary data from the blockchain, distributed storage systems, as well as sending the vote packages.
-#### Voting App
+#### Aragon App reference implementation
+This reference app will showcase the usage of the voting capabilities.

-Mobile client application enabling users to cast anonymous votes using Linkable Ring Signatures and/or Zero-knowledge proofs.
+It will allow users to cast anonymous votes using Linkable Ring Signatures and/or Zero-knowledge proofs.
-#### Aragon App
-Aragon module enabling client-side verified voting capabilities.
+Additionally, it will allow users to digitally sign petitions, using the same infrastructure used by voting.

 ### Roadmap
-##### August
-* Alpha release of petition app.
-User feedback and refinement of overall experience.
 ##### September
-* Beta release of petition app.
-Feature complete and polished.
+* Alpha release of petition libraries and infrastructure testing
 ##### October
-* Alpha release of voting app, with LRS voting.
-Feeback on vote UI.
+* Alpha release of voting libraries, with LRS voting.
+* Testing and tuning of voting performance.
 ##### November
 * Alpha release of Aragon app.
-* Testing and tuning of voting performance.
+* Extensive feeback on Vote UX.
-* Beta release of Voting app.
+* Beta release of libraries.
 Testing at scale.
 ##### December
 * Beta release of Aragon app.
 * Begin comprehensive security audit.